TempleDAO/temple/protocol/contracts/templegold/README.md

     }
 ```

 Bid token can be updated later using `setBidToken`.
-It can be assumed that the bid token has no funky internal taxes or fees, callbacks or complex functionalities beyond the usual general ERC20 tokens.
+It can be assumed that the bid token has no funky internal taxes or fees, callbacks or complex functionalities beyond the usual OZ ERC20 functions.

 Each auction lasts for 1 week.
 Proceeds from auctions are sent directly to treasury.